-10 best Christmas markets around the world
+15 best Christmas markets around the world

 What makes it special:

-Each year Strasbourg has a "guest" country village.
-In 2016, Portugal takes pride of place, with stalls selling delicious pastéis de nata (custard tarts) and bottles of port.
+Each year Strasbourg has a "guest" country village, with Iceland taking pride of place in 2017.

 Viennese Christmas Market, Vienna, Austria